All Souls Procession All Souls Procession

 What is the All Souls Procession’s connection to Día de los Muertos / Day of the Dead?

 As the Procession grew, more people came from different communities.
-Some of them kept making up new traditions.
-Others brought their traditions with them — whether those are drawn from Dia de los Muertos, Japanese Obon, Samhain, traditional Aztec ceremonies, or many other traditions.
+Some invented new traditions, others brought their traditions with them — drawn from Dia de los Muertos, Japanese Obon, Samhain, Condomble or many other traditions around the world.

-MMOS is honored to hold space for any and all funerary traditions the public chooses to being.
+MMOS is honored to hold space for any and all funerary traditions the public chooses to bring.

 How much does the Procession cost?

 This figure includes approximately $40,000 for City police, barricades, and permits and $30,000 for production costs.
-Community art workshops, Artist and Director stipends $15,0000.
+Community art workshops, Artist and Director stipends total approx. $15,0000.
 Administrative costs add roughly another $10,000.
-We spend about $5,000 on merchandise and getting the word out.
+MMOS spends about $5,000 on merchandise and getting the word out.

-Each year we budget $10,000 – $15,000 in capital investments to help make the Procession and Finale safer, more accessible, and more magnificent.
-Past investments have included a tower for the Urn to be placed on as it burns, thereby increasing safety and visibility, rigging for the aerialists to perform on and a new Urn, increasing safety and creating a beautiful work of art.
+Each year we try to budget $10,000 – $15,000 for capital investments to make the Procession and Finale safer, more accessible, and more magnificent.
+Past investments have included a tower for the Urn to be placed on as it burns, thereby increasing safety and visibility, rigging for the aerialists and in 2008, a new Urn, increasing safety and creating a beautiful work of art.

 How do I purchase tickets for the Finale Ceremony?

 The Finale Ceremony is FREE—though it is not free to produce!
 Donations to support this community-grown event are always appreciated.
-Sponsors who donate $1000 or more receive VIP tickets to our limited Sponsor seating area at the Finale Ceremony as a thank you for their generous support of the Procession and community.
+Sponsors who donate $1000 or more receive tickets to our VIP seating area at the Finale Ceremony as a thank you for their generous support of the Procession and community.

 Who pays for the All Souls Procession?